 Sound reproduction, audio measurements & fidelity: the 10 basic rules

 Audio measurements, problems related to audio fidelity or sound reproduction can be a mess for "newbies".
 Without a compass it's easy to get lost in the noisy jungle of flawed reasoning, false analogies and junk philosophies (not to mention marketing frauds).
-The following is a list of the most important ground rules covering the science and logic behind sound reproduction and audio measurement:
+The following is a list of the most important ground rules covering the science and logic behind sound reproduction and audio measurement.

 1. Audio science is an applied science